DevoAllen/Awesome-Reasoning-Economy-Papers/README.md

 2. Thinking Smart, Not Hard: A Review of Computation-Aware Reasoning in Large Language Models

-3. Maximizing the Inference Economy: A Review of Computation-Aware Reasoning in Large Language Models
+3. The Inference Economy: A Review of Computation-Aware Reasoning in Large Language Models

 4. Maximizing the Inference Economy: A Survey of Computationally Efficient Reasoning in Large Language Models